-What To Look For In President Trump's Tax Returns – If We Ever See Them
+What To Look For In President Trump's Tax Returns — If We Ever See Them

 'Washington Post' Reporter Searches For Proof Of Trump's Charitable Giving

-Kay Maresh, an accounting professor at the University of Nebraska-Lincoln, notes that Trump also has history of touting his generosity – though he has not always produced evidence of it.
+Kay Maresh, an accounting professor at the University of Nebraska-Lincoln, notes that Trump also has a history of touting his generosity — though he has not always produced evidence of it.

 "Because he talks a lot about being charitable — kind of looking at those, seeing if there were any made to his Trump Foundation," Maresh said.